pryv/config-template-pryv.io/README.md

+# Pryv.io scalable configuration template

-in the `pryv.io/` folder, you will find the template configuration files for a pryv.io scale installation.
+In the `pryv.io/` folder, you will find the template configuration files for a pryv.io scale installation.

 # Usage